Jermaine0Forbes/PHP-Reference/functions/readme.md

 # PHP Functions

 These are the essential functions I need to learn how to use

+## MSQLI

 ## Permissions
 - [chown][chown]